rougier/python-opengl/04-maths.rst

 that the further the point is from the origin, the further away from the origin its projection will be.
-To do that, we measure the distance of the point to the origin and we add this distance to its `w` value before projecting it (this corresponds to the black circles on the figure) using the linear projection.
+To do that, we measure the distance of the point to the origin and we add this distance to its `w` value before projecting it (this corresponds to the black circles in the figure) using the linear projection.
 It is to be noted that this new projection does not conserve the distance relationship and if we consider the set of projected points `[P(-1.0), P(-0.5), P(0.0), P(+0.5), P(+1.0)]`, we have `║P(-1.0)-P(-0.5)]║ >